ololoepepe/BeQt/README.txt

 When building, BeQt generates translation files (.qm), containing translations of UI elements.
 These files are located in the "translations" subdirectory (for example, "translations/beqt_ru.qm").
-Dont' forget to copy these files into your project.

-Note: Translation files are not built into libraries when "beqt_builtin_resources" is used, because they may take up extra space.
-Include them into your project manually.

 ==============================================================================
  FAQ